firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Choice:     built-in [*]

-Reason:     If you're using an intel cpu, you'd want to include this option
+Reason:     It's highly recommended that you include this option in your kernel
-            in your kernel along with CONFIG_CPU_IDLE as it's much more compatible with your intel cpu and should facilitate the process of idling.
+            if you're using an Intel CPU along with CONFIG_CPU_IDLE as it's much more compatible with your Intel CPU and should facilitate the process of idling.
 ```
 <hr/>